 Creating plans and conducting studies ensures that transportation projects and operational improvements are completed to facilitate safe and efficient travel within the City.
-Below is and overview of current Plans and Studies, with links to webpages that contain more information about each.
+Below is an overview of current Plans and Studies, with links to webpages that contain more information about each.
 Information about funded projects is available on the Transportation Projects webpage.

 Unless otherwise noted, questions can be direct to Public Works staff at 540-434-5928 or publicworks@harrisonburgva.gov.